 Focus on outstanding composers and landmark music of Hollywood and Broadway.
 Emphasis on development of listening abilities, and music as a potent dramatic element.
-MUSI 206 meets the LSP requirements for the Aesthetic Mode of Inquiry and the Intercultural requirements.
+MUSI 206 meets the LSP requirements for the Aesthetic: Fine Arts Mode of Inquiry and the Intercultural Interconnecting Perspective.